 See some NFL passing leader odds you like?
 Just click on the odds, and you’ll head directly to that specific sportsbook, which will then allow you to either sign up for a new account or you can make your wagers if you’ve already registered.

 NFL Futures – Most Passing Yards

-When Massachusetts online sportsbooks go live, you’ll see NFL passing yards futures posted here.
+Now that Massachusetts online sportsbooks are live, you’ll see NFL passing yards futures posted here.